reinersr/final_project/README.md

 So, once we have the maximal matching we can get the maximum matching through the augmenting paths

- -An augmenting path is a path whose endpoints are free and the edges on path alternate between unmatched and matched -We can increase the size of a matching by flipping an augmenting path -If there are no augmenting paths => the current matching is optimal meaning the maximum matching
+ - An augmenting path is a path whose endpoints are free and the edges on path alternate between unmatched and matched <br>
+ - We can increase the size of a matching by flipping an augmenting path <br>
+ - If there are no augmenting paths => the current matching is optimal meaning the maximum matching <br>
- - If the shortest augmenting paths have length ≥2𝑘−1 => the current matching is at least (1−1/𝑘)⋅𝑂𝑃𝑇
+ - If the shortest augmenting paths have length ≥2𝑘−1 => the current matching is at least (1−1/𝑘)⋅𝑂𝑃𝑇 <br>

   * Discussion about the advantages of your algorithm(s).
 For example, does it guarantee a constraint on the number of shuffling rounds (say `O(log log n)` rounds)?
 Does it give you an approximation guarantee on the quality of the matching?
 If your algorithm has such a guarantee, please provide proofs or scholarly references as to why they hold in your report.